TypedAssistant/TypedAssistant/README.md

 ### But I don't like React!

 TypedAssistant provides some utilities for React, but you can use as much or as little react as you wish.
-At the heart of things, this add-on provides a bun server that can be used to do anything, with any tooling your heart desires.
+At the heart of things, this add-on provides a bun server that can be used with any tooling your heart desires.

 ## Benefits